The Future of Antitrust

 In a recent Bloomberg Law Insights column, Prof. Nielson argues that the two-decade regulatory back-and-forth at the FCC regarding rules for an open internet has created uncertainty for consumers and businesses, and that the best fix to settle the issue is action by Congress.

-Bishop, Jennejohn & Jones Present on Innovation in the M&A Market at ALEA 2022
+Higbee, Jennejohn, Jones, & Talley Present on Term Innovation in the M&A Market at ALEA 2025

-Kristina Bishop, Matt Jennejohn & Cree Jones will be presenting their research on the role of social networks in the innovation of new M&A deal terms at the 2022 Annual Meeting of the American Law and Economics Association held at Columbia University.
+Josh Higbee, Matt Jennejohn, Cree Jones, and Eric Talley will be presenting their research on how the ordering of setting the price and searching for terms affects innovation of new M&A deal terms at the 2025 Annual Meeting of the American Law and Economics Association held at New York University.

 Nielson Comments on FTC Rulemaking